New York Assisted Living: Legal Steps To Plan

-When it comes to helping clients choose an assisted living facility or long-term care facility for a loved one, Moriah Adamo is both attorney and de facto social worker.
+When it comes to helping clients choose an assisted living facility or long-term care facility for a loved one, Moriah Adamo is both an attorney and a de facto social worker.

-When looking for the right facility, Adamo and other New York elder law attorneys suggest gathering as much information as possible via family and friends who have been through the senior living home process.
+When looking for the right facility, Adamo suggests gathering as much information as possible via family and friends who have been through the senior living home process.
 Their main advice?
 Ask questions.

 “Choosing an assisted living facility or nursing home can be a daunting task,” says Jaclyn Kramer, an associate at Futterman & Lanza in Smithtown.
 She lists off some of the important factors to consider in home care: